vlang/v/vlib/regex/README.md

 - The **match operation stops at the end of the string**.
 It does *NOT* stop at new line characters.

-- The **match operation stops at the end of the string**.
-It does *NOT* stop at new line characters.

 ## Tokens

 The tokens are the atomic units, used by this regex engine.